airpair/how-to-write-user-stories-that-bring-your-team-together/post.md

-Software development can be a messy, complex beast.
+Software Development can be a messy, complex beast.
 Feature creep is always lurking around the corner, getting even a small team on the same page can feel daunting and communication can easily become muddied.
 After working on teams for over 45 products I’ve become a strong believer in the value of using user stories to guide the development process.
 If you are a entrepreneur, developer or designer working on a new product or updating an existing application, user stories can give you and your whole team a great framework for keeping your project organized, cohesive and focused.

 ##What are user stories?